tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 - sending messages using the [ConnectionManager]

-The actual sending of messages can be requested via the public `send_message` method which takes a MessageHeader, Message and BroadcastStrategy as parameters.
+The actual sending of messages can be requested via the public `send_message` method which takes a MessageHeader, MessageBody and BroadcastStrategy as parameters.

 `send_message` then selects an appropriate peer(s) from the ConnectionManager according to the BroadcastStrategy and sends the message to each of the selected peers.